 Aside from giving your cat the right food, providing some protein-rich treats will provide it with much-needed additional calories.
 There are even some human foods that are safe for your cat.

-For instance, a small amount of egg whites and cheese in the middle of the day would be a great idea.
+For instance, a small amount of egg whites in the middle of the day would be a great idea.

 If you are wondering how to fatten up an old skinny cat, try these simple steps.
 And if they don’t work, it is time to take your furry feline to the vet.